Randal Quarles

-Early life
+Early life and education

 Born in San Francisco, Quarles was raised in Roy, Utah, graduating from Roy High School in 1975.
-He then studied philosophy and economics at Columbia University, graduating with a BA summa cum laude in 1981.
+He then studied philosophy and economics at Columbia College, Columbia University, graduating with a BA summa cum laude in 1981.
 While at Columbia, Quarles took a two-year leave of absence to serve as a volunteer missionary for the Church of Jesus Christ of Latter-day Saints in Quebec.
 He then attended Yale Law School, graduating with a JD in 1984.

+Career

 Early career

 Upon graduation from Yale, Quarles was hired as an associate at the Wall Street law firm of Davis Polk & Wardwell.
 He spent most of his career there in the New York office but also worked in the London office from 1987 to 1989.
 He specialized in financial institutions law, eventually becoming co-head of the firm's Financial Institutions Group and advising on transactions that included a number of the largest financial sector mergers ever completed.